MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-authenticate-in-python.md

 + authenticating using Active Directory server on your network
 + using the [default administrator account](../configure-authentication.md#local)

+Be sure to pass credentials for AD or local as a tuple.

 ```Python
 # Import the DeployClient and MLServer classes from
 # the azureml-model-management-sdk package so you can